 The consensus among hearing care professionals is that tinnitus stems from damage to the outer hair cells of the cochlea (the portion of the inner ear that looks like a snail shell).
 So, the question is, how did these hair cells get damaged?
 There are numerous reasons, but the two most basic ones are trauma and long-term degradation.

 Trauma can be a single external event like an injury or constant exposure to loud noises.
 Some common culprits include gunfire, explosions, and crashes.
 People who work around loud machinery have a higher risk of developing tinnitus.

 Similar to trauma, long-term degradation can occur from exposure to noises.
 The difference, however, is that the noises are less severe and over the course of a lifetime.
 For instance, going to lots of loud concerts without earplugs can slowly chip away at your ability to hear.
 In addition, it’s not unusual to develop age-related hearing loss as you get older.
 And as we’ve already learned, numerous studies link tinnitus to hearing loss.
 That being said, if you’re not in your 60s yet and don’t wear proper ear protection, you run the risk of developing hearing loss — and tinnitus — sooner than later.

 Try hearing aids with tinnitus maskers for 45 days

 At hear.com, you have access to the largest selection of name-brand hearing aids that are equipped with tinnitus maskers.
 All you have to do is sign up for our 45-day trial and one of our hearing consultants will discuss all your available options.
 We will provide you with free, unbiased information so that you can be a better-informed consumer.
-Our goal is to provide you with information on tinnitus, point you in the right direction, and help you find the best solution for your tinnitus.
+This is why we are one of the most reputable companies in the hearing care industry.
 If you haven’t signed up for a 45-day trial, just click the button below to begin your journey to better hearing.